Gender and Climate Resilient Communities Initiative (GCRCI)

 Climate change worsens existing vulnerabilities and gender inequalities and ads to the pressures on the environment and natural resources on which so many South Africans directly rely.

 These existing gender differential impacts of climate change are attributed to existing inequalities between men and women in South Africa such as unequal access to resources, gendered division of labor and decision-making power which affects the ability to respond to the effects of climate change.

-Gender into Urban Climate Change Initiative
+Gender into Urban Climate Change Initiative (GUCCI)

 Through capacity building and the development of policy recommendations, the project seeks to strengthen citizens’ capacity to intervene in local government planning processes and get involved in implementation, thereby enhancing the sustainability, effectiveness, social and environmental co-benefits, equity, inclusiveness and acceptability of local mitigation and adaptation policies.
 In a joint working process, the project partners are developing a methodology to assess local policies for their ability to mitigate, and adapt to the impacts of, climate change, and integrate gender aspects.
 This involves the preparation of training materials, designing and implementing capacity building programmes in each country, and working with local partners to assess the policies of each pilot city.